mjkim001130/rlx/README.md

 **RLX** is a JAX/Flax-based codebase for **Offline Reinforcement Learning (ORL)**.
 Experiments target **OGBench** and **D4RL** datasets, with consistent training, logging, and evaluation pipelines.

-> Built for clarity, reproducibility, and easy extension.

 ## Installation

 RLX requires Python 3.9+ and is based on JAX.
 The main dependencies are `jax >= 0.4.26`, `ogbench == 1.1.0`, and `gymnasium == 0.29.1`.
 To install the full dependencies, simply run: